-There are occasions, exceptional cases, when the "normal" sanctions which would be applied in the event of a breach of the code of behaviour might require adapting.
-In such a case a Pastoral support plan might be considered worthwhile.
-This plan would be organised by the Head of Year in consultation with the Assistant Heads Pastoral/Inclusion.
-Parents would be invited to meet in the Academy to discuss what an appropriate course of action would be.
+There are occasions, when the usual sanctions which would be applied might require adapting because of the individual circumstances of the pupil.
+In such a case a 'Pupil Support Plan' might be considered.
+This plan would be organised by the Head of Year in consultation with the Assistant Headteachers.
+All Pupil Support Plans will take into consideration Sunderland Local Authority's Social Emotional Mental Health ranges.
+Parents/carers would be invited to be part of the process, to meet in the Academy and to discuss what an appropriate course of action would be.
 This meeting may involve other agencies from outside the Academy as necessary.
 This meeting will consider the causes for concern and the steps suggested to improve the situation.
-In drawing up the pastoral support plan, the Academy will, in discussion with others:
+In drawing up the Pupil Support Plan, the Academy will, in discussion with others:

 - 1. Consider offering structured 1:1 support and counselling - 2.
-Review any learning difficulties and put in place a remedial programme where necessary - 3.
+Review any learning difficulties and put in place a programme where necessary - 3.
 Consider changes of sets or class - 4.
 Consider a placement for a period of time at either an on or off site alternative education provision - 5.
-Consider whether the National Curriculum should be dis-applied - 6.
-In consultation with the pupil's parents / carers and the LA, consider a managed move to another School
+In consultation with the pupil's parents/carers and the LA, consider a managed move to another school

-The pastoral support plan should have an agreed time limit, be monitored fortnightly and be reviewed at least half way through its duration.
+The Pupil Support Plan should have an agreed time limit, be monitored and reviewed regularly by the Head of Year.
 Rewards for meeting targets and sanctions for noncompliance should be made clear at the outset.

 At the end of the agreed period the intervention package may, according to level of its impact on improving the situation:

 - 1. Be reduced or removed. - 2.
 May be continued for a further period with or without amendments. - 3.
-Or, where there has been no improvement at all there may be a permanent exclusion.
+Or, where there has not been enough improvement in the pupil's behaviour consider the next steps that need to be taken.

-Summary of behaviour systems
+Summary of behaviour stages